Returns, payments, penalties, extensions, interest, stays of collection.

 RCW upon finding that the underpayment of the tax, or the failure to pay any tax by the due date, was the result of circumstances beyond the control of the taxpayer.
 It is possible that a taxpayer will qualify for a waiver of one type of penalty, without obtaining a waiver for all penalties associated with a particular tax liability.
 Circumstances determined to be beyond the control of the taxpayer when considering a waiver of one type of penalty are not necessarily pertinent when considering a waiver of a different penalty type.
 For example, circumstances that qualify for waiver of a late payment of return penalty do not necessarily also justify waiver of the substantial underpayment assessment penalty.
 Refer to WAC 458-20-102

 (i) A request for a waiver or cancellation of penalties should contain all pertinent facts and be accompanied by such proof as may be available.
 The taxpayer bears the burden of establishing that the circumstances were beyond its control and directly caused the late payment.
 The request should be made in the form of a letter; however, verbal requests may be accepted and considered at the discretion of the department.
-Any petition for correction of assessment submitted to the department's appeals division for waiver of penalties must be made within the period for filing under RCW 82.32.160
+Any petition for correction of assessment submitted to the department's administrative review and hearings division for waiver of penalties must be made within the period for filing under RCW 82.32.160

 (within thirty days after the issuance of the original notice of the amount owed or within the period covered by any extension of the due date granted by the department), and must be in writing, as explained in WAC 458-20-100

-(Appeals, small claims and settlements).
+(Informal administrative reviews).
 Refund requests must be made within the statutory limitation period.

 (ii) The circumstances beyond the control of the taxpayer must actually cause the late payment.
 Circumstances beyond the control of the taxpayer are generally those which are immediate, unexpected, or in the nature of an emergency.
 Such circumstances result in the taxpayer not having reasonable time or opportunity to obtain an extension of the due date or otherwise timely file and pay.
 Circumstances beyond the control of the taxpayer include, but are not necessarily limited to, the following.